Least Squares Regression Can Exhibit Under-Parameterized Double Descent: Prior Work on Double Descent

-For the ridge regularized version of the regression problem, as shown in \cite{nakkiran2021optimal,Hastie2019SurprisesIH}, \emph{the peak is always at $c=1$} (see Figure 1 in \cite{nakkiran2021optimal}).
-Further, as seen in Figure 1 in \cite{nakkiran2021optimal}, changing the strength of the regularization changes the magnitude of the peak. \emph{Not the location of the peak.}

-Building on this, \cite{dAscoli2020TripleDA} looks at the model where $y_i = f(x_i) + \xi_i$ and shows that triple descent occurs for the random features model \cite{NIPS2007_013a006f} in the \emph{over-parameterized} regime.
-Specifically, as before, they show that the first peak is due to the norm of the estimator peaking, and that the second peak is due to the initialization of the random features.
+Subsequently, works such as \cite{xiao2022precise, Adlam2020TheNT, Derezinski2020ExactEF, dAscoli2020TripleDA, nakkiran2021optimal, Ghorbani2019LinearizedTN} show that there can be multiple descents in the over-parameterized regime.
+Specifically, \citet{dAscoli2020TripleDA} show that the first peak in triple descent is due to the norm of the estimator peaking and that the second peak is due to the initialization of the random features.
 Their results, Figure 3 in \cite{dAscoli2020TripleDA}, show that the peaks only occur if the model is over-parameterized.
-Further \cite{chen2021multiple} shows that by considering a variety of product data distributions, any shaped risk curve can be observed in the \emph{over-parameterized} regime.
+Further \citet{chen2021multiple} show that by considering a variety of product data distributions, any shaped risk curve can be observed in the \emph{over-parameterized} regime.
+Finally, \citet{curth2023a} says that the peak occurs at the point of effective dimensionality of the model and not the true dimensionality.
+Here, we see that there are three other reasons provided for the occurrence of peaks in the risk curve. \begin{enumerate}[nosep] \item Regularization can reduce the effective dimensionality of the model and move the peak to the right into the over-parameterized regime \cite{curth2023a}. \item For random feature models, we see that the random initialization results in a second peak in the over-parameterized regime \cite{dAscoli2020TripleDA}. \item Due to the data having a complex covariance structure, any shaped risk curve is possible in the over-parameterized regime \cite{chen2021multiple}. \end{enumerate}